MixinNetwork/ocean.one/README.md

 ```

+## Bid Order Behavior

+A bid order, despite a limit bid order or market bid order, will transfer some quote funds to the matching engine.
+Ocean ONE engine will match all the funds, this is a typical behavior for market order.
+However for a limit bid order, user may expect the order done whenever the desired bid size filled, in this situation, Ocean ONE engine still matches all the funds which may result in a larger order size filled.

 ## Events

 The order book and all matches are always available in the Mixin Network snapshots, and Ocean ONE offers a WebSocket layer to provide a convenient query interface.